niccoloraspa/demo-idi2021-furyctl-eks/README.md

 ### Issues/Feedback

 In case your ran into any problems feel free to open a  issue here in GitHub.

 ### Where to go next?

 More on-depth tutorials:

 - [Fury on GKE][fury-on-gke]
-- [Fury on GKE][fury-on-eks]
+- [Fury on EKS][fury-on-eks]
 - [Fury on Minikube][fury-on-minikube]

 More about Fury: